 4: CD adds Value for dispensaries

 CannaDevices helps their customers make sense of their sales data.
 Chris told the story of how one of their dispensary customers had a great first couple of weeks, then experienced a 50% drop in sales of glass pieces from CD.
 Chris called the customer to find out what had happened.
 After doing a little digging, it turned out that they had run out of stock and were experiencing an inventory error.

 Another customer was concerned that they wouldn’t sell CannaDevices’ glass pieces because they were located next door to a head shop.
 After a few months, that location was moving more glass than any other location.

 Dispensaries partnering with CannaDevices routinely see increases in sales.
 “One of our partners started out with a $565 order in all of their stores to try us out,” Chris related.
 “About two weeks order, they placed another order, and then another order two weeks later and now they’re averaging $1500 to $2000 per order for each store.”

 5: CannaDevices Starter Pack is a clever way to learn about your market

 One way CD can really leverage their expertise is through the glass starter pack.
 For $1200, dispensaries receive a sampler of 150 different glass pieces, plus handcrafted display materials.
 “The reason we like to start with that,” Chris said, “Is that we can see all the different price points and start to watch sell-through.
 We’re going to know fairly quickly, within 60 to 90 days, which price point will make sense for your location.”
 Based on how the different pieces sell, CD can advise on which pieces will move in future orders and help you plan inventory down the road.

 Ready to get started with CannaDevices?
-Visit the Vendor Discovery page in the Leaf Trade platform and click on the starter pack.
+Check out their storefront on the Leaf Trade platform and click on the starter pack.
 Or reach out directly to the LT customer success team and we’ll put you in touch.